manofvegetation/learngit/readme.txt

-GIT IS A VERSION CONTROL SYSTEM
+GIT IS A distributed version control system.
 GIT IS FREE SOFTWARE